ppy/osu-wiki/wiki/Game_modifier/Hard_Rock/en.md

 ### osu!standard

-In [osu!standard](/wiki/Game_mode/osu!), (along with the increase in difficulty settings) the Hard Rock mod flips the beatmap on it's X-axis (shown above).
+In [osu!standard](/wiki/Game_mode/osu!), (along with the increase in difficulty settings) the Hard Rock mod flips the beatmap on it's X-axis (shown below).
 This can sometimes make certain [patterns](/wiki/Beatmap/Pattern) feel unnatural, which can increase difficulty.

 Additionally, if a player has memorized or become familiar with the movements and patterns of the beatmap, switching to the Hard Rock mod can break that memorization and cause a sort of artificial difficulty.